borisdz/plant-palace/README.md

 # Starting the project

 ## Backend
-Open the `plant-palace` folder with a file explorer or by opening the project with Intellij.
+Open the `plant-palace` folder with a file explorer or by opening the project with an IDE for Java.
 Open a terminal and run the command
 ```
 docker compose up
 ```